Recognizing Good Work

 The more you praise others sincerely, the quicker they'll learn what's important to you.
 This is especially relevant if you're in a management role and you're trying to shape the behavior and work ethic of a new team.

-Use the Losada Ratio to balance your praise and constructive feedback; this ratio states that people perform best when they experience at least three positive interactions to every one negative interaction.
-Try to better this 3:1 ratio with everyone on your team.
+Use the Losada Ratio to balance your praise and constructive feedback.
+(Although the statistics behind this model are in doubt now, the principle is not.)
 This theory also ties into the Broaden and Build Theory, which says that the more positive emotions you can encourage in other people, the more flexible and creative they'll become.

 Praise doesn't always have to come in the form of a verbal or written compliment.
-You can show your appreciation and respect to others in a variety of ways.
+You can show your appreciation and respect for others in a variety of ways.

 For instance, asking a team member to mentor a new employee shows that you value her work ethic and character.
 Or, asking a colleague to lead a team that you're putting together shows that you respect his expertise and leadership abilities.
 Mix verbal praise with actions that show your appreciation and respect.

 4. Praise Appropriately

 Everyone on your team and in your organization has a different personality, and each person is likely to have different motivations.
 Some people crave the limelight, and they love being praised publicly.
 Others would prefer a quiet "thank you" in private.

 This is why it's important to figure out the best form of praise for each person.
 Before you offer public praise to anyone, ask yourself whether this is something the person would truly want.
 You can use McClelland's Human Motivation Theory to structure your feedback so that it's meaningful for each team member.

 Your most talented or hardworking people likely get praised all the time (this might be one reason why they perform so well).
 However, you should try to include team members who get less recognition; it might be that a little appreciation is all that they need to flourish.